JPUNCG/CSC340-Project/README.md

     4. Reply to reviews - Providers can reply to customer reviews.

 ## Running instructions
-> In application.properties enter your spring.datasource.url
+> In application.properties enter your spring.datasource.url, it must be a sql database private key
 > Run the backendApiApplication.java file